harshdevcode/Blogs-Project/posts/what-is-sso-authentication.md

 Whether you run websites, develop apps, or run a business, user authentication is essential for both logistical and security reasons.
 We at miniOrange, understand the limitations of passwords and have come up with an ultra-secure  SSO authentication that can streamline user access, bolster security, and offer a better digital experience.

-The user logs in by providing their credentials linked to the Identity Provider, utilizing protocols like [SAML](https://plugins.miniorange.com/wordpress-single-sign-on-sso) & [OAuth](https://plugins.miniorange.com/wordpress-sso).
-After successful authentication by the IDP, a Single Sign-On response is transmitted to the Service Provider.
-This allows users to access multiple systems or applications using a single set of login credentials, streamlining authentication across various platforms.

 ### What is the Single Sign-On (SSO) authentication method? {# What is the Single Sign-On (SSO) authentication method?}

 SSO authentication revolutionizes the login experience by allowing users to access multiple applications, services, and accounts with a single login.
 A notable example is Salesforce's suite of applications, where logging into one grants access to all.
 This eliminates the hassle of repeatedly entering passwords when switching between applications like Salesforce Sales Cloud and Salesforce Service Cloud.